 “It was dumb luck, Commissioner.
 And I realized we have four bodies in three precincts because we happened to see a connection, but if this guy is moving all over town, who knows how many might be out there because the cops working individual cases can’t see the pattern?”

 His tone had built to a crusading fervor, and he stopped himself and swallowed.
 The transition signaling bad news ahead was unmistakable:

-“I pulled homicides from all the five boroughs, sir, going back a month.
+“I pulled homicides from all over the five boroughs, sir, going back a month.
 I was up all night looking at crime scene photos.”

 “How many?”
 Gordon rasped.

 “EXECUTION STYLE” the Post headline screamed over a frame of the surveillance camera that captured the Murray Hill shooting.
 “FEAR COLLAPSES ON THE CITY” the secondary headline read below the image of the hooded figure, his arm extended positioning the gun inches from Jill Donaldson’s head.

 Barbara picked up the newspaper in disgust, rolled it into a tube and threw it at her husband like a javelin.

 “Make that disappear,” she ordered.
 “My dad’s coming tonight.
 These dinners are to get his mind off the nightmare.
 We don’t need that laying out reminding him.
 You want a conversation starter on the table, make it something… oh I don’t know.”
 She looked around the room searching for inspiration.
 “Where’s that drone you got, shaped like the Enterprise?”